Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Results on observed Lyman- line profiles

-\begin{itemize} \item \textit{Correlation between \ew and $EW_{\rm ob}$:} A strong correlation exists between the intrinsic equivalent width (\ew) and the observed equivalent width ($EW_{\rm ob}$), particularly at low redshift.
-This correlation weakens at higher redshifts, likely due to increased IGM absorption that affects the observed Ly$\alpha$ lines.
-Within the MUSE sample, the correlation strength decreases further as redshift increases, reflecting the growing impact of IGM absorption with distance.
+\begin{itemize} \item \textit{Correlation between \ew and $EW_{\rm ob}$:} The intrinsic equivalent width (\ew) correlates strongly with the observed equivalent width ($EW_{\rm ob}$), particularly at low redshift.
+The correlation weakens toward higher $z$, likely due to increasing IGM absorption of the Ly$\alpha$ line.
+Within the MUSE sample, the correlation strength declines further with redshift, reflecting the growing impact of IGM absorption.

-\item \textit{Redshift and Luminosity Relation:} A clear relationship is observed between redshift and Ly$\alpha$ luminosity, with HST sources at low redshift exhibiting lower $L_{\rm Ly\alpha}$ than MUSE sources at higher redshifts.
-This is likely a selection effect, where fainter sources are predominantly detected at closer redshifts.
+\item \textit{Redshift and Luminosity Relation:} A clear relation is found between redshift and Ly$\alpha$ luminosity: HST sources at low redshift exhibit lower $L_{\rm Ly\alpha}$ than MUSE sources at higher redshift.
+This is likely a selection effect, as fainter sources are preferentially detected at low $z$.

-\item \textit{Anti-correlation between \fa and Redshift:} A significant anti-correlation is found between the Ly$\alpha$ IGM escape fraction (\fa) and redshift, with \fa remaining nearly constant for $z \lesssim 0.5$ and declining sharply from $z = 3$ to $z = 6$.
-This trend aligns well with measurements from Ly$\alpha$ forest studies, confirming the increasing impact of the IGM on Ly$\alpha$ transmission at higher redshifts.
+\item \textit{Anti-correlation between \fa and Redshift:} We find a strong anti-correlation between the Ly$\alpha$ IGM escape fraction (\fa) and redshift. \fa remains nearly constant for $z \lesssim 0.5$, but declines sharply from $z \sim 3$ to $z \sim 6$.
+This trend is consistent with independent measurements from Ly$\alpha$ forest studies, confirming the increasing role of the IGM in attenuating Ly$\alpha$ emission at high redshift \citep[e.g.][]{Faucher-Giguere08}.